EchoMaria123/Movie-Booking-System/README.md

 ## Acknowledgement

-The functionality to send email to our user refers to _[this tutorial](https://www.tutorialspoint.com/send-mail-from-your-gmail-account-using-python)_, the rest is our original work.
+The functionality to send email to our user refers to _[this tutorial](https://www.tutorialspoint.com/send-mail-from-your-gmail-account-using-python)_.
+The rest is our original work.